President Trump: 'What The Hell Is Happening In Chicago?'

 CHICAGO (CBS) — President Trump, speaking at a FBI Academy graduation ceremony on Friday, reissued his blistering attack on Chicago’s gun violence.

 “What the hell is happening in Chicago?” asked Trump, saying that one person is shot every three hours in the city.
+The president said somebody is shot in Chicago, on average, every three hours.

+Also Friday, Attorney General Jeff Sessions said the Justice Department will be adding three new assistant U.S. attorneys to help prosecute violent crime.
+Sessions also said he would ask for more money from Congress to boloster the department’s Project Safe Neighborhood initiative nationwide.

 According to an Associated Press reporter, some in the crowd laughed.